nalej/docs/applications/applications-1.md

 ![Search with no filter](../.gitbook/assets/appsearchnofilter.png)

-There is an advanced filter options in the search box that opens the dialog.
+There is an advanced filter options in the search box that opens a dialog, where we can choose to see only the **nodes** or only the **related nodes** to the current search.

 ![Advanced filter options](../.gitbook/assets/advancedfilter.png)